SciCompMod/memilio/pycode/memilio-surrogatemodel/README.md

 MEmilio Surrogate Model Package
 =======================
 This package contains machine learning based surrogate models that make predictions based on the MEmilio simulation models.
-Currently there are only surrogate models for equation-basesd models.
-These ODE simulations are used for data generation.
-The goal is to create a powerful tool that predicts the spread of Covid19 faster than an ODE simulation while aiming for high precision.
+Currently there are only surrogate models for ODE models.
+These simulations of these equation-based models are used for data generation.
+The goal is to create a powerful tool that predicts the dynamics faster than a simulation of an expert model, e.g., a metapopulation or agent-based model while still having acceptable errors with respect to the original simulations.

 ## Installation